-Tiny round parking lights stood below the round headlamps while the car's full rounded wheel openings were an interesting design feature.
+Particularly outstanding were the tiny round parking lights that stood below headlamps while car's full rounded wheel openings another interesting design feature.

 As the Fifties progressed and domestic sales for the 1900 peaked, Alfa Romeo began to turn their attentions to the export market, particularly the UK, where the model was offered with left-hand drive.